|CITY OF PALMS PARK|

 Also, more seating was added along the warning track in 2005-06 & a new Outfield deck was installed in 2006-07.

-The Lee County Sports Authority is located on the 1st Floor.
+The Lee County Sports Development is located on the 1st Floor.